readthedocs/readthedocs.org/docs/user/build-default-versions.rst

 sphinx-rtd-theme:
   Projects created before October 20, 2020 (January 21, 2021 for :doc:`/commercial/index`) use ``0.4.3``.
   New projects use the latest version.
+  Projects created after August 7, 2023 won't install this dependency by default.

 pip:
   Latest version by default.